a330w/a330w.github.io/README.md

-# 👋 Hi, I'm Vaibhav Goel
+# 👋 This should only be displayed once:/

 ## About Me
 A dedicated Data Analyst transitioning into Data Science, with a passion for transforming complex datasets into actionable insights.
 I specialize in statistical analysis, machine learning, and creating impactful data visualizations that tell compelling stories.